bakhtawar7/AURORA-JEWELS-WEBSITE/README.md

 A modern jewelry storefront website built with React, Vite, and Bootstrap.

-**Live demo:** [Add your deployed link here]

 ## 🛍️ About

-Aurora Jewels is a front-end web app for showcasing and browsing a jewelry collection — built as [a personal/portfolio/university project — fill in].
+Aurora Jewels is a front-end web app for showcasing and browsing a jewelry collection — built as university project.
 It's a single-page application with client-side routing, giving it a fast, app-like feel as users move between pages.

 ## 🛠️ Tech Stack